CristovaoHonorato/react-date-widgets/docs/about.md

 title: About
 ---

 React Date Widgets is a set of ready to use date components built with React.
-This set was inspired by [Ant Design specification](https://ant.design/docs/react/introduce) but was completely rebuilt by following best code practices.
+This set was inspired by [Ant Design specification](https://ant.design/docs/react/introduce) but was completely rewritten by following best code practices.

 Current version of React Date Widgets provides three high-quality React UI widgets:
 - Date Widget